Performing a Quality Review

 Comments to the Editor

-The other box is for confidential comments to the editor (please be advised, the editor and the editorial administrator will be able to read all of the Comments for the Author.)
+You will have the opportunity to submit confidential comments to the editor.
 In the Comments for the Editor box, you may include a statement about your recommendation, or something which would not be constructive for the author, such as “I was really leaning towards reject, but I feel like there’s something valuable there.
 If the author were to significantly rewrite the paper I think it could be publishable at some point.”
 Some reviewers include a brief note for the editor in this box.
 Others leave it blank.
 Either one is fine, but please do not copy your comments to authors into this box.

 Constructive criticism and suggestions for changing the paper to improve the manuscript are welcomed.
 A review is more than a suggestion to revise, reject or accept.
 It should be meaningful.
 It should guide the author on what is good and what is not so good as you see it.
 As you complete your review, please keep the following considerations in mind: